What is raven + crow studio?

 Who are some of your clients?

-We work with a pretty wide variety of clients—from small New York City businesses to national non-profits to international humanitarian organizations.
+We work with a pretty wide variety of clients—from small businesses to national non-profits to international humanitarian organizations to the occasional larger corporate client.
 We’re fans of white space, so we won’t bother you with a list here or anything, but you can find most of our clients in our portfolio, where we’ve made an effort to provide brief descriptions of each of them and links to their respective sites.

 Why are you named raven + crow?
 And do I ALWAYS have to spell it in lower-case and use a plus sign?